 • 1/2 teaspoon salt

-• 4 ounces milk, semi-sweet, or dark chocolate baking bar
+• 4 ounces chocolate baking bar milk, semi-sweet, or dark chocolate

 Instructions

-• PREP: Line a large baking sheet with a silicone liner (or parchment paper) and set aside.
+• Line a large sheet pan with a silicone baking mat (or parchment paper) and set aside.

-• COOKIE DOUGH: In a microwave-safe bowl, heat the butter until itโ€™s melted.
+• In a microwave-safe bowl, heat the butter until itโ€™s melted.
 Set aside to cool back to room temperature (hot butter will melt sugars and cause greasy cookies).
-Once at room temperature, use a spatula to scrape every bit of butter into a large bowl and add in the brown sugar and white sugar.
+Once at room temperature, use a spatula to scrape every bit of butter into a large bowl and add brown sugar and granulated sugar.
 Mix with a large whisk until smooth, about 1 minute.

-• COOL: Remove the cookies (if any edges are going wayward, working quickly, press the edges inwards with a metal spatula) and allow them to cool on the baking sheet for 5 minutes before removing them to a cooling rack to finish cooling completely.
+• Remove the cookies (if any edges are going wayward, working quickly, press the edges inwards with a metal spatula) and allow them to cool on the sheet pan 5 minutes before removing them to a cooling rack to finish cooling completely.
 Cool completely before dipping in chocolate (optional step).

-• OPTIONAL DIPPING IN CHOCOLATE: Coarsely chop the chocolate bar into evenly sized pieces and place in a microwave-safe bowl.
-See Note 6.
-Microwave in bursts of 20 seconds, stirring in between each burst for 15 seconds, until the chocolate is melted and smooth.
-Dip one half of each cookie into the melted chocolate, scrape the bottom of the cookie on the bowl of the melted chocolate and transfer it to a sheet of parchment paper.
-Allow the chocolate to set at room temperature.
+• Optionally dip in chocolate: Coarsely chop the chocolate bar into evenly sized pieces and place in a microwave-safe bowl (see note 5).
+Microwave in bursts of 20 seconds, stirring between each burst for 15 seconds, until the chocolate is melted and smooth.
+Dip half of each cookie into the melted chocolate, scrape the bottom of the cookie on the bowl, then transfer the cookie to a sheet of parchment paper.
+Allow chocolate to set at room temperature.

 Video